sdkman/sdkman-cli/README.md

     ./build.sh

-Do not run Gradle directly!
-Doing so will delete your local GVM installation (with all installed candidates) on teardown of the tests.
+__Do not run Gradle directly!
+Doing so will delete your local GVM installation (with all installed candidates) on teardown of the tests.__

 ## Running the Server locally

-Ensure that you have verx installed and set up on your path.
+Ensure that you have vertx installed and set up on your path.
 To start up the server locally, simply enter:

     ./run.sh